eyung/Singling/README.md

 ## Installation

-- Download the latest stable release (zip) from `https://github.com/eyung/Singling/releases`
+- Download the latest release from `https://github.com/eyung/Singling/releases`
 - Unzip the jar and database folder to the same directory
 - Run the jar file